seanox/aspect-js/manual/en/composite.md

 200 or 404, an error is assumed.

-Resources are loaded only once with the first request of the component for the UI and the content is then cached.
+Resources are loaded only once with the first request of the component for the view and the content is then cached.

 ### CSS